0871 231 2000

 We will hold your personal data for 6 years, plus the current financial year, after the date of your last transaction on your personal credit and cash account.

 We will use your personal contact details such as name, postal address, phone number and email address that you provide to us in respect of delivering products or services to you.
 We will share this information with our suppliers who directly despatch orders to you or our delivery partners who may contact you to arrange a convenient delivery time and provide you with updates as to when they will arrive.

 We use your customer account and contact details to verify any returns and refunds that we process either by card or via your credit account.
 We process all card payments in line with our obligations under the PCI-DSS regulations and will encrypt the payment details before sending to our card payment and banking provider.

-We use your personal contact details such as name, postal address, phone number and email address to notify you about any updates, changes or issues with your personal credit account.
-We use your personal contact data, payment history and credit information obtained from Credit Reference Agencies to determine whether and when to increase or reduce your credit limit.
-We may also send you notifications via SMS to notify you if you have exceeded your credit limit or a payment is due.
+We use your personal contact details such as name, postal address, phone number and email address to notify and discuss with you about any updates, changes or issues with your personal credit account.
+We use your personal contact data, payment history and credit information obtained from Credit Reference Agencies and any additional information that you may provide to us to determine whether and when to increase or reduce your credit limit.
+We may also send you notifications via SMS to contact you about changes to your credit account and to notify you if you have exceeded your credit limit or a payment is due.

 You can set up a direct debit between us and your bank to make regular payments to your personal credit account with us.
 If you choose to pay this way, we will require a bank account number, sort code and the type of payment you wish to make e.g. full balance or fixed amount.
 We will use the personal data provided to verify that the account number and sort code combination are valid.
 We will also ask you for the bank account holder’s name which the bank will use to verify the direct debit payment request.
 It is your responsibility to ensure that you either have a sole authority or that you have the bank account holder’s permission to make payments from their bank account.